eafunk/audiorack/README.txt

 with the SIP server you (presumably) have configured baresip to talk to.
 Again, configuration of baresip to talk to your telephone system is beyond the scope of this document.

+*** OPTIONAL WebRTC live remote functionality ***

+The WebRTC live remote capability is designed to work entirely on an private network, like all other aspects of Audiorack.
+If you want to use this feature from outside via the public internet, which seems to be the obvious application, you will need to set up a VPN to your inside private network giving authorized outside users access to your private network.
+If you make any part of Audiorack system accessable from the public Internet

+Live remotes are implemented using web browser WebRTC functionality, which is accessable via the Live Remote left tab in the Audiorack web GUI, when you are logged in as a user with studio access permission.
+The browser will connect to a WebSocket-to-UDP-SIP bridge built into the GUI server.
+This bridge in turn will connect to the baresip application associated with the studio the WebRTC instance is trying to reach.

+For all this to work, the GUI server must have it's WebSocket-to-UDP-SIP bridge configured, and baresip must have an account set up from which it will accept calls from the WebRTC instance via the bridge.

+1. Additional baresip configuration:
+You must alread have baresip configured and running (as above) for each arServer (studio instance) you want to be able to do a live remote to.
+Additionally, baresip needs an account configured for accepting WebRTC calls.
+Edit the baresip accounts file (usually found at ~/.baresip/accounts), adding the following line.

+<sip:StudioName@localhost>;regint=0;mediaenc=dtls_srtp;medianat=ice;answermode=auto

+... where StudioName is the exact name given to the corrisponding studio in the GUI server studio configuration.
+Important:  The name must match exactly because the web GUI will use that name to dial the call.

+You will need to restart baresip for the new account to take affect.

+2. WebSocket-to-UDP-SIP bridge configuration:
+Use the web GUI (log in as a user with  admin permissions) to set the following three items found on the configure panel under "HTTP Settings" tab:

+sipproxy_udp_port: 5062

+This is the UDP port number that the bridge will send and receive SIP packets to/from when translating packet from/to the WebSocket interface.
+Any non-zero port will wenable the WebSocket-to-UDP-SIP bridge, but 5062 is a good number to use since it is the standard  SIP port number of 5060 plus 1.
+Notethat baresip was previously configured to take the 5060 port number.
+When enabled, the WebSocket-to-UDP-SIP bridge will use the existing web GUI http and HTTPS server ports for the web socket side of the bridge.
+IMPORTANT:  WebRTC only works with a secure web connection, so you MUST have Secure HTTPS already set up (with appropriet certificates, etc.) on the web GUI server.

+sipproxy_udp_id: <Local IP Address of the machine running the web GUI>

+Set this to the private network IP address of the computer running the web GUI.
+The bridge will modify all SIP packets passing through it to include this address in the packet routing information, so the client (baresip) on the other end knows to respond through this bridge and not try to reply directly to the WebRTC client.

+sipproxy_websocket_id: <Local IP Address of the machine running the web GUI>

+Set this to the private network IP address of the computer running the web GUI.
+The bridge will modify all SIP packets passing through it to include this address in the packet routing information, so the client (WebRTC session) on the other end knows to respond through this bridge and not try to reply directly to the WebRTC client.

+Note that sipproxy_udp_id and sipproxy_websocket_id are usually set to the same address but are two different settings just incase the machine running the web GUI has two different network interfaces and you want to split Web Socket and UDP-SIP between them.

+You should now be able to "call in" to a studio via the Live Remote tab in the hosted web GUI when you connect to the web GUI server via a secure web connection (https) on the port configured on the web GUI server for Secure HTTP.

 *** OPTIONAL Carla integartion ***